SugarcaneMC/ModularMC/README.md

 # ModularMC
-A modular Minecraft server made in C++
+A modular Minecraft server made in Java.
+We may try to unite the APIs.
+Maybe...